microsoft/playwright/docs/src/locators.md

 <button data-testid="directions">Itinéraire</button>
 ```

-You can locate the element by it's test id:
+You can locate the element by its test id:

 ```js
 await page.getByTestId('directions').click();